-The other day, I was on Barney’s website looking at some shoes, what makes this interesting is I noticed a couple things about their website that I never noticed before.
-Then I went on a couple other websites from high end to small business.
+The other day, I was on Barney’s website looking at some shoes, what makes this interesting is I noticed a couple of things about their website that I never noticed before.
+Then I went on a couple of other websites from high-end to small business.
 Doing compare and contrast of what I was seeing.
 The words and phrases used in your website copy are just as important as the visuals you display on your site.
-They should invoke emotion and immediate call to action when a victor lands on your website.
-Here are three call to action phrases hindering your business.
+They should invoke emotion and an immediate call to action when a victor lands on your website.
+Here are three call-to-action phrases hindering your business.

 Free Shipping vs. Complimentary Shipping

 When I see “Free shipping” I am thinking oh yeah I get free shipping after spending a certain amount of money.
 If you read 3 Mistakes You’re Making With Your Online Store you know this a huge no, no. You should provide customers with free shipping regardless of how much they spend.
 I share with all my clients to factor shipping into the overall cost, which is something lots of realtors do.
 Complimentary Shipping gives me a luxury feeling that they are giving me something above the call of duty.
 One phrase makes you think what do I need to spend to receive “free shipping” and “complimentary shipping” provides me with upscale luxury.